Loseley Path Update

 Most of our hedgehog sightings last year were in April and May so now is the time to keep a look out!

 If you see a hedgehog please email info@ovra.org.uk letting us know when and where you saw it.
-If you have a photo of it that you’re happy for us to add to our website hedgehog gallery add that to your email too!
+If you have a photo of it that you’re happy for us to upload to our website hedgehog gallery add that to your email too!

 Local News ….